-The Oldest European Trail Along the Pacific Coast
+The Oldest Commercial Trail West of the Mississippi

-The La Playa Trail has been in continuous use since April 11, 1769, when the Spanish brigantine San Antonio arrived with the advance party of the Portola Expedition.
-It is the oldest European trail on the Pacific slope and was the main link between the Mission, Old San Diego, and La Playa, which served as our port until Alonzo Horton's founding of New San Diego in 1869
+The La Playa Trail had been in use by the Indians prior to April 11, 1769, when the Spanish brigantine San Antonio arrived with the advance party of the Portola Expedition.
+It is the oldest European trail on the Pacific slope, and was the main link between the Mission, Old San Diego, and La Playa, which served as our port until Alonzo Horton's founding of New San Diego in 1869.